pluralsight/guides/draft/front-end-javascript/introduction-to-angular-test-driven-development/article.md

 ## What does what?

-** Karma**  an environment which runs the tests of your applicaiton.
+** Karma**  is an environment which runs the tests of your application.
 Simply put, it's your testing server.
-Originally started as a [university thesis](https://github.com/karma-runner/karma/raw/master/thesis.pdf), Karma aims to make a framework agnostic environment that automates the running of your unit tests.
+Originally started as a [university thesis](https://github.com/karma-runner/karma/raw/master/thesis.pdf), Karma aims to make a framework-agnostic environment that automates the running of your unit tests.
 In its core, it is a [Node](https://nodejs.org/en/) server that watches for changes in your testing and application files, and when such changes occur, it runs them into a browser and checks for mistakes.

 ** Jasmine ** is an unit testing framework for JavaScript.
-It is the most popular framework for testing JavaScript applications, mostly because it is quite simple to start with and flexible enough to cover a wide range of scnearios
+It is the most popular framework for testing JavaScript applications, mostly because it is quite simple to start with and flexible enough to cover a wide range of scnearios.

 ** Angular mocks ** is an Angular module that is used to mock compontents that already exist in the applicaiton.
-Its role is to inject various components of your Angular applicaiton (controllers, services, factories, directives, filters) and make them available for unit tests.
+Its role is to inject various components of your Angular application (controllers, services, factories, directives, filters) and make them available for unit tests.
 It can be said that Angular Mocks is the middleman between the Angular components in your applicaiton and the unit testing environment.

 ### Setting up the testing environment